+All general education co-requisites for the PTA program and any developmental coursework may be taken at the student's local community college.
 All physical therapist assistant classes are taken through enrollment at WCC and the AAS degree in Physical Therapist Assistant is offered through WCC.